 3. Civil War News.
 Worthy of the Cause for Which They Fought: The Civil War Diary of Brigadier General Daniel Harris Reynolds, 1861-1865, edited by Robert Patrick Bender.
 A review by Jeff Patrick, an NPS interpretive specialist at Wilson’s Creek National Battlefield.
 (Submitted on September 13, 2012, by Jamie Abel of Westerville, Ohio.)

-Categories. • Cemeteries & Burial Sites • Politics • War, US Civil •
+Categories. • Cemeteries & Burial Sites • Government & Politics • War, US Civil •

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on September 13, 2012, by Jamie Abel of Westerville, Ohio.
-This page has been viewed 518 times since then.
+This page has been viewed 591 times since then and 12 times this year.
 Photos: 1, 2, 3, 4. submitted on September 13, 2012, by Jamie Abel of Westerville, Ohio. • Craig Swain was the editor who published this page.